RockLib/RockLib.Messaging/docs/CloudEvents.md

   -  Creates a new instance of `CloudEvent` based on an existing instance of `CloudEvent`.
   - Copies all cloud event attributes except `Id` and `Time` from the `source` parameter to the new instance.
   - Does not copy the event data (`StringData` or `BinaryData` properties).
-  - Alternative: Instead of invoking this constructor directly, call the `.Copy()` extension method on an instance of `CloudEvent`, e.g. `cloudEvent.Copy()`.
+  - Alternative: Instead of invoking this constructor directly, call the `.Copy()` extension method on an instance of `CloudEvent`.
+For example, `cloudEvent.Copy()`.
 - `public CloudEvent(IReceiverMessage receiverMessage, IProtocolBinding protocolBinding = null)`
   - The *message* constructor.
   - Creates an instance of `CloudEvent` that is equivalent to the specified `IReceiverMessage`.
   - Uses the specified `IProtocolBinding` (or `DefaultProtocolBinding` if null) to map message headers to event attributes.
-  - Alternative: Instead of invoking this constructor directly, call the `.To<CloudEvent>()` extension method on an instance of `IReceiverMessage`, e.g. `receiverMessage.To<CloudEvent>()`.
+  - Alternative: Instead of invoking this constructor directly, call the `.To<CloudEvent>()` extension method on an instance of `IReceiverMessage`.
+For example, `receiverMessage.To<CloudEvent>()`.

+*Inheritors of the `CloudEvent` class (and inheritors of those classes) are expected to have a default constructor, a copy constructor, and a message constructor that each call their base constructor.*

 #### ToSenderMessage method

 The `CloudEvent` class defines a virtual `ToSenderMessage` that creates a new `SenderMessage` based on the event's data and attributes, using the event's `ProtocolBinding` to map those attributes to sender message headers.
+Note that before this method creates the `SenderMessage`, it first calls the [`Validate` instance method](#validate-instance-method).

-Inheritors of the `CloudEvent` class are expected to override the `ToSenderMessage` and map additional attributes to their corresponding sender message headers.
+*Inheritors of the `CloudEvent` class (and inheritors of those classes) are expected to **override** this method, call `base.ToSenderMessage()` to create the sender message, and map additional attributes to the new sender message's headers according to the cloud event subclass.*

 #### ToHttpRequestMessage method